- 5 Simultaneous Connections

 Europe is very well served with good choice in the UK and on mainland Europe.
 Asia has 77 servers and better than average coverage.
 IPVanish is also a great choice for Australian consumers with 62 servers (49 in Sydney), helping deliver standout performance.
 The main gaps are in Central and South America, and Africa, both of which have barely a handful of locations and physical servers.

-IPVanish really falls short on customer support compared to the very best providers.
+IPVanish falls a little short on customer support compared to the very best providers.
 We were disappointed to see no live chat option, which is the best channel for solving simple issues.
-The lack of video tutorials is another own goal, while the FAQ section and knowledge base was poorly organised and and in need of some TLC.
+The lack of video tutorials is another own goal.

 Given the rather unintuitive software, this makes IPVanish – as powerful as it is – rather intimidating for inexperienced users.
 VPN veterans on the other hand may well shrug this off in favour of the raw speed and advanced privacy features.

 IPVanish is a real mixed bag for ease of use.
 Some views work really well and get you quickly and optimally connected, others are frustratingly clunky